Get cited when AI answers.

 Most GEO tools test how AI talks about your brand by generating prompts.
 LLMs write them.
 They all sound the same.
 None of them ask who's typing.
 A 16-year-old types nothing like a 60-year-old.
 Different words.
 Different worry.
 That's where real search lives.

 We build personas from real people — real signals, real backgrounds, anchored in evidence.
 When one tests a brand, it doesn't fire one prompt and walk away.
 It has a short conversation first — three or four turns of context — then asks the real question.
-Closer to how someone actually finds you.
-Or doesn't.
+That is how you find the content that deserves to exist.

 + we've been pushing this direction for a while — Date-Me-Town, a 2024 experiment at Tuul.
 We're taking it further now, into marketing.